 - Course introduction.
 The ecosystem of the essay.

-- The art of the essay: Basic form and historical development.
-Why is it important?
+What is an essay? - The art of the essay: Basic form and historical development.
+Why is it important? - Orality vs writing research. - Power of language + words as sings. - Research question and thesis and intro to structure.

-- Ethics.

-- The English writing for English.

-- Research question and thesis.

-- Rules, structure, and form of the academic paragraph. - The act of prewriting and the writing process. - Unity and coherence: the five body and the five body by extension.
+- Rules, structure, and form of the academic paragraph. - The act of prewriting and the writing process. - Unity and coherence: the five body and the five body by extension. - Ethics.

-• Research methods: from personal narrative to process essays and taxonomies and the 'economics of an essay'.
+Research methods: from personal narrative to process essays and taxonomies and the 'economics of an essay'.

 - Dilemma and ambivalence.
-Compare and contrast and cause-effect relationships. - Addressing continuity within the research presentation.
+Compare and contrast and cause-effect relationships. - Addressing continuity within research.

-• Presenting research, bibliographies, annotations styles and citation.
+- Presenting research, bibliographies, annotations styles and citation. - Student writing 1.

-• Argumentative strategies, editing and polishing.
+- Argumentative strategies, editing and polishing. - Student writing 2.

-• Argumentative strategies, editing and polishing (continued).
-Re-establishing the controlling idea.
+- Argumentative strategies, editing and polishing (continued).
+Re-establishing the controlling idea. - Dissecting the essays of others.